 Here’s what happens in a case like this:

 Why do proposals end up in sales purgatory?
-Too often, it’s lack of effective follow through, and no clear commitment being requested from the prospect.
+Too often, it’s a lack of effective follow-through, and no clear commitment being requested from the prospect.

 Instead of a “yes or no,” (and it’s all too easy to get a “no” when you simply send a proposal with no additional context), discussing the proposal in person creates a dynamic of “What-if and why-not?”
 Most deals are closed at these types of specific, focused meetings, not by hoping for sudden results from “deals in the pipeline.”
 If you rely too much on written proposals and regularly miss these “live” selling events, your sales cycle will be twice as long as it has to be…if it doesn’t break down entirely.